EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 Onos is Greek for ass, so the name onocentaur means “ass-centaur.”
 Vincent of Beauvais (c.
 1190-1264?) in his Speculum Naturale (Vol. II, Bk.
 20, Ch.
 97) states that

-This, incidentally, is the form (ass’s head and human body) that the bewitched Bottom takes on in A Midsummer Night’s Dream.
+This, incidentally, is the form (ass’s head and human body) that Shakespeare’s bewitched weaver, Nick Bottom, takes on in A Midsummer Night’s Dream (see image below).

-These later writers refer to a report that first appeared in Albertino Mussato’s history of the Holy Roman Emperor Henry VII (see Mussati 1536, p.
-52):
+These assertions refer to a report that first appeared in Albertino Mussato’s history of the Holy Roman Emperor Henry VII (see Mussati 1536, p.
+52), which in translation reads,

-Indeed, up until the nineteenth century the idea was widespread, even among the educated, that sexual relations between a human and an animal could result in the production of hybrid offspring.
-An 1827 report in a German medical journal (quoted in translation elsewhere on this website) describes a supposed human-cow hybrid.
-The tide of opinion seems not to have shifted against such ideas until the Victorian era.
-But prior to that time such claims were rife.
+And Douthwaite should not have implied that such beliefs died out by 1800.
+Throughout much of the nineteenth century the idea was widespread, even among the educated, that sexual relations between a human and an animal could result in the production of hybrid offspring.
+For example, an 1827 report in a German medical journal (quoted in translation elsewhere on this website) describes a supposed human-cow hybrid.

-And, if truth be told, even in the newspapers read by those supposedly staid Victorians, such accounts were still being published.
-For example, the following is a transcription of an article that appeared on page 3, col. 3 of the Nashville Daily Union, Nashville, Tennessee, on Nov.
-2, 1865:
+And, as the newspaper era unfolded, such accounts were still being published.
+For example, the following is a text of an article on page 3, column 3, of the November 2, 1865, issue of the Nashville Daily Union, a newspaper published in Nashville, Tennessee (source):